karmi/retire/README.markdown

 the JSON responses are logged as well.
 This is not a great idea for production environment, but it's priceless when you want to paste a complicated transaction to the mailing list or IRC channel.

-The _Tire_ DSL tries hard to provide a strong Ruby-like API for the main _ElasticSearch_ features.
+The _Tire_ DSL tries hard to provide a strong Ruby-like API for the main _Elasticsearch_ features.

 By default, _Tire_ wraps the results collection in a enumerable `Results::Collection` class, and result items in a `Results::Item` class, which looks like a child of `Hash` and `Openstruct`,